 The public-health situation remains a major concern.
 These new measures are designed to allow students and employees back on site – so that the campus can once again bring people together and foster interaction – and to prevent the virus from spreading, as that could lead to new, more restrictive measures.

-All the directives we’ve issued and measures we’ve taken, and all the efforts we’ve asked of people, have been guided by these three objectives.
-We’re doing everything we can to avoid having to take a step backwards and impose new restrictions.
+All the directives we’ve issued and measures we’ve taken, and all the efforts we’ve asked of people, are guided by these objectives, and we appreciate your cooperation.

 - Define the health and safety requirements that must be implemented and complied with in order to safeguard EPFL students and staff members.

 - Enable EPFL’s protection plan to be implemented in a decentralized manner by unit and laboratory heads.

 - Maintain and restore ties among all members of the EPFL community.

 - Achieve the best possible balance between in-person activities and compliance with health and safety measures.